dstrigl/htheatpump/CONTRIBUTING.rst

 7. Commit your changes and push your branch to GitHub::

     $ git add .
-    $ git commit -m "Your detailed description of your changes."
+    $ git commit -m "A description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

 8. Submit a pull request through the GitHub website.